[This is a work in progress. This page is not meant to explain anything. It’s only meant to put all the moving parts in one place.]

 8. Pattern recognition (unitrackers)

-A unitracker is a computational mechanism which recognizes one target pattern.
-The output of a unitracker is a sign vehicle which carries mutual information with respect to the unitracker mechanism, and so too, to the target pattern of the unitracker.
+A unitracker is a computational mechanism which looks for one target pattern given some number of inputs.
+The output of a unitracker is a sign vehicle (an affordance of representation) which carries mutual information with respect to the unitracker mechanism, and so too, to the target pattern of the unitracker.

 9. Multi-pattern Medium.

-A multi-pattern medium is a mechanism that can take inputs from multiple sources and generate a pattern of output which is unique to each source.
+A multi-pattern medium is a mechanism that can take inputs from one or more sources and generate a pattern of output which is unique to each combination of sources.
 The paradigm sources for purposes of this theory would be unitrackers.
 A multi-pattern medium would support the requirements of a Global Neuronal Workspace.
 The functionality of a multi-pattern medium has been demonstrated in biologically plausible neuronal networks by Chris Eliasmith (see semantic pointers.)

-A thought is a representation where the input sign vehicle is generated by a multi-pattern medium.
+A thought is an experience where the input sign vehicle is generated by a multi-pattern medium.
 If the input to the thought is sensory, this would constitute a first order thought.
 If the input derives from some mechanism created by previous thought, this would constitute a higher order thought.